echester/aoc2022/README.md

 # Day 5 - Supply Stacks
 _"Surely this is the first turning point..."_

-I looked at this and thought Towers of Hanoi, and then thought 2 things - first: i can never remember how of Towers of Hanoi is supported to work, and second: this isn't quite like that anyway.
-What this _is_ is just a list of lists, and we can push, pop and shift our way through them.
-When we're done with that, we can just see what's on top:
+I looked at this and thought Towers of Hanoi, and then thought 2 things - first: i can never remember how of Towers of Hanoi is supposed to work, and second: this isn't quite like that anyway.
+What this _is_, is just a list of lists, and we can push, pop and shift our way through them.
+The key is to look at the input vertically from the outset, which means mapping stuff into lists vertically while reading the input file horizontally.
+When we're done with all the moving around, we can just see what's on top.

+The core of the work is just these 2 lines: pick up a crate, drop a crate.

 ```
 my $movingCrate = shift @{$stacks[$from]};
 unshift $stacks[$to]->@*, $movingCrate;